-Emad Khalil Ph.D., of Alexandria University in Egypt, specializes in underwater archaeology – unearthing sunken remains of the city in its ancient, founding days, the remains of which have been sunken and preserved in silt from the flooding of the Nile and surrounding waterways.
+Emad Khalil Ph.D., of Alexandria University in Egypt, specializes in underwater archaeology – unearthing sunken remains of the city in its ancient, founding days, the remains of which have been preserved in silt from the flooding of the Nile and surrounding waterways.
 Khalil’s presentation, titled “Egypt: Crossroads of the Whole World,” documented the city’s progression from its early days, including the development of its main harbors and excavations of trade vessels as well as artifacts from the wine industry.
 The lecture was held on Wednesday, Jan.
 31 in Auerbach Auditorium in St. Mary’s Hall, and was held by the anthropology and history departments.

 Khalil began his lecture by noting the appearance of the island of Pharos in The Odyssey, in which Homer notes “Now, there’s an island out in the ocean’s heavy surge, well off the Egyptian coast—they call it Pharos … There’s a snug harbor there, good landing beach where crews pull in, draw water from the dark wells then push their vessels off for passage out.”
 The account of the city of Pharos dates from the 7th century B.C., around 400 years before the founding of Alexandria.